 Physicists are critical thinkers and problem solvers.
 These skills are needed by employers in Research, Engineering, Technology, Education, and many other fields.

 If you choose to go on to graduate school and get a Ph.D. in Physics you will most likely do research at a private, government, or university laboratory.
 According to the Bureau of Labor Statistics, the median pay for Ph.D.
 Physicists in 2015 was $110,980.

 YES!
 Physics majors do better on the MCAT and LSAT than almost any other major!

 There are about 130 undergraduate Physics Majors at UH.
 Approximately 20% of the physics majors at the University of Houston are female, and approximately 45% are minorities.
-The UH Physics department encourages both women and minorities, as well as members of other historically underrepresented groups, to consider majoring in mathematics.
+The UH Physics department encourages both women and minorities, as well as members of other historically underrepresented groups, to consider majoring in physics.